eleev/physics-vehicle/README.md

 # ✍️ About
 🏎 Demo for physics-based 2D car behaviour and suspension [Swift, SpriteKit, iOS, macOS].

+# 📜 Features
+- 2D physics suspension mechanics
+- Rope bridges
+- Multi-platform app template in action
+- `SpriteKit` as a backend rendering and scene-graph framework

 # 📺 Demo

 # 👨‍💻 Author